Virtual Network Service Endpoints

 Service endpoints can be configured on virtual networks independently, by a user with write access to a virtual network.
 To secure Azure service resources to a VNet, the user must have permission to Microsoft.Network/JoinServicetoaSubnet for the subnets being added.
 This permission is included in the built-in service administrator roles, by default and can be modified by creating custom roles.

 Virtual networks and Azure service resources can be in the same or different subscriptions.
-If the virtual network and Azure service resources are in different subscriptions, the resources must be under the same Active Directory (AD) tenant, during the preview.
+If the virtual network and Azure service resources are in different subscriptions, the resources must be under the same Active Directory (AD) tenant.

 Pricing and limits